-Another misconception is that the anti-conscription campaign was dominated by Catholics of Irish descent, a misconception reinforced by the fact that Hughes' two most recognisable opponents were prominent Catholics, the Irish-born Mannix and Ryan who was the son of Irish immigrants.
-In reality the anti-conscription movement was led by members of the labour movement, the majority of whom were Protestants of British descent.
+Another common misconception is that the anti-conscription campaigns were dominated by Catholics of Irish descent, a misconception reinforced by the fact that Hughes' two most recognisable opponents were prominent Catholics, the Irishborn Mannix, and Ryan, the son of Irish immigrants.
+In reality, the anti-conscription movement was led by members of the labour movement, the majority of whom were Protestants of British descent.
 What is true, however, is that a high proportion of Catholics of Irish descent did oppose conscription.
-And among their number were women whose contributions to the cause have been crowded out of the historical narrative by the prominence of the two front-line warriors Mannix and Ryan.
+And among their number were women whose contributions to the cause have been crowded out of the historical narrative by the prominence of the two frontline Irish-Australian warriors, Mannix and Ryan.